Kay Patterson (American politician): Confederate flag removal

-As an outspoken and fiery speaker in his practice of politics, he has been a moving force in promoting and effectuating change in the state of South Carolina.
-He had long been a proponent for removal of the Confederate flag from the South Carolina State House dome.
+As an outspoken and fiery speaker in his practice of politics, Patterson was a moving force in promoting and effectuating change in the state of South Carolina.
+From 1980, he was a proponent for removal of the Confederate flag from the South Carolina State House dome, having sponsored a bill on the removal in 1983, decades prior to Governor Nikki Haley signing a bill into law.